-Our kittens are fully socialized with the humans of the household, our our German Shepherd doggie, Flori.
+Our kittens are fully socialized with the humans of the household, our our German Shepherd doggie, Flori, and our Cavalier king Charles Spaniel, Dash.
 We handle our kittens daily during "the critical stage" which is 2-7 weeks of age according to AAFP.
 During this age our kittens & mama are nestled in the heart of our home where they see and hear all the daily hustle and bustle of household life.

 Generally after their first kitten vaccine series at 8 weeks of age, mom & kittens are transferred to the "Kitten room" where they can enjoy a safe "kitten proof" space to let out their crazy kitten antics.
 We routinely bring kittens into the main level of the home so that they are receiving proper human interaction.
-They also spend time with our dog, Flori & our 5 year old who constantly plays & interacts with them.
-My preschooler is very interactive with all of our cats and kittens.
-She is in enthralled with each and every litter born.
+They also spend time with our dogs, & our 5 year old who constantly plays & interacts with them.
+My daughter and son are both very interactive with all of our cats and kittens.
+We are all enthralled with each litter that is born.

 The American Association of Feline Practitioners "AAFP", has a nice body of research that elaborates upon the importance of kitten socialization.
 According to the AAFP, it is best that kittens remain with their mother & litter mates until at least 14 weeks of age.
 The research suggests that when kittens are removed from the mother and siblings too early the following issues can occur during adulthood: inappropriate elimination, inter-cat aggression/anxiety, inappropriate play behavior, lack of confidence, and general anxiety.